rkm/personal-centos8/README.md

 -   Add a private list of repos to fetch
 -   add dotnet-sdk install to correct version
 -   Investigate running some tasks in parallel / with [async](https://devops.stackexchange.com/questions/3860/is-there-a-way-to-run-with-items-loops-in-parallel-in-ansible)
+-   Fix cron not having ssh key for git pulls on boot